analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 The Keyword Spotting Demo software demonstrates recognition of a number of keywords using MAX78000 EVKIT.

-A new option `-DSEND_MIC_OUT_SDCARD` has been add to [`project.mk`](project.mk) to enable saving the detected sound snippets to SD card interface of the MAX78000 Feather board.
+A new option `-DSEND_MIC_OUT_SDCARD` has been added to [`project.mk`](project.mk) to enable saving the detected sound snippets to SD card interface of the MAX78000 Feather board.
 This feature is not available for MAX7800 EVKIT.

-The KWS20 demo software utilizes 2nd version of Google speech commands dataset which consists of 35 keywords and more than 100K utterances:
+The KWS20 demo software utilizes 2nd version of the Google speech commands dataset which consists of 35 keywords and more than 100K utterances:

 https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz